 SD-WAN offers many benefits to geographically distributed organizations, including:

-Improved performance: By allowing efficient access to cloud-based resources without the need to backhaul traffic to centralized locations, organizations can provide better user experience.
+Improved performance: By allowing efficient access to cloud-based resources without the need to backhaul traffic to centralized locations, organizations can provide a better user experience.

-Reduced costs: Network administrators can supplement or substitute expensive MPLS with broadband connectivity options.
+- Reduced costs: Network administrators can supplement or substitute expensive MPLS with broadband connectivity options.

 As IT teams continue to struggle with rapid digital adoption and exponentially more data, SD-WAN solutions with integrated artificial intelligence for IT operations (AIOps) have emerged as the key to automating manual tasks.
 AIOps can help IT teams with anomaly detection, event correlation and root cause analysis, allowing administrators to easily pinpoint issues and speed up response times for problem remediation.
 SD-WAN solutions with integrated AIOps capabilities will help organizations continuously scale and simplify operations.

 Legacy SD-WAN solutions struggle with the shift to cloud adoption and high-performance bandwidth.
 There is a growing need for a next-generation SD-WAN solution that delivers essential branch services – such as networking, security and more – from the cloud.